Bitcoin Verdict

 Use the summary on Schedule D

-Form 8949 totals flow to Schedule D, which summarizes all your capital gains and losses for the year.
-Short-term and long-term are reported separately because they are taxed at different rates.
+Finally, the totals from Form 8949 flow up to Schedule D, which adds together all your capital gains and losses for the year.
+Short-term and long-term sit separately here because, as you saw above, they are taxed at different rates.

 Tax-loss harvesting with Bitcoin

-If you have Bitcoin that is worth less than what you paid, you can sell it to "realize" the loss, which offsets gains from other sales.
-You can then immediately rebuy Bitcoin - unlike stocks, the IRS wash sale rule does not currently apply to cryptocurrency (though proposed legislation may change this).
+Here is a silver lining for the rough years.
+If you are holding Bitcoin that is now worth less than you paid, you can sell it to "realize" the loss (turn a paper loss into an official one), and that loss offsets gains from your other sales - shrinking what you owe.
+You can then rebuy Bitcoin right away, because unlike stocks, the IRS wash sale rule (which normally blocks claiming a loss if you rebuy too soon) does not currently apply to cryptocurrency, though proposed legislation may change this.

-Note: Congress has repeatedly proposed extending wash sale rules to crypto.
-Monitor proposed legislation - this loophole may not last.
+One thing to keep an eye on: Congress has repeatedly proposed extending the wash sale rule to crypto.
+Watch proposed legislation, because this loophole may not last.

 You will need software

-If you have made more than a handful of transactions, manually tracking cost basis and generating Form 8949 is not realistic.
-Bitcoin tax software imports your transaction history from exchanges and wallets, calculates your gains under your chosen cost basis method, and exports the forms your accountant (or TurboTax) needs.
+If you have made more than a handful of transactions, tracking cost basis and building Form 8949 by hand is not realistic - and you do not need to.
+Bitcoin tax software pulls your transaction history in from your exchanges and wallets, works out your gains under the cost basis method you choose, and hands you the exact forms your accountant (or TurboTax) is asking for.